 Otterly ($29-489/mo)

 Otterly is the cheapest AEO monitoring platform on the market.
-The $29/mo Starter plan tracks your brand across 6 AI search engines with 15 tracked prompts.
-The $89/mo Growth plan bumps tracking to 150 prompts.
-The $489/mo Scale plan adds 1,500 prompts, team features, and API access.
+The $29/mo Lite plan tracks your brand across 4 base AI search engines (ChatGPT, Google AI Overviews, Perplexity, Copilot) with 15 tracked prompts; Gemini and Claude are paid add-ons.
+The $189/mo Standard plan bumps tracking to 100 prompts and adds API and MCP access.
+The $489/mo Premium plan covers 400 prompts.
 Otterly creates zero content on any plan.
 It shows you where AI search engines mention your brand and where they do not.
 Acting on that information is your responsibility.

 What you get per dollar: Pure monitoring.
 If you already have a content team and just need visibility data, Otterly's $29 entry is the lowest-cost way to track AI search engine mentions.
 If you need someone to actually fix the gaps, you will need a separate content solution, freelancer, or agency on top.